Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions: Manifold Approximation

-All the bounds in Section~\ref{sec:high_probability_bounds} follow from Theorem \ref{thm:maximum_of_Gaussian_Process_on_Manifold}, therefore the statements presented in the previous section still hold in the case of $M^*$ too, albeit with slightly different constants that are still independent of $D$.
-We present these results in Appendix~\ref{sec:high_prob_bound_M_star}.
+All the bounds in Section~\ref{sec:high_probability_bounds} follow from Proposition~\ref{prop:maximum_of_Gaussian_Process_on_Manifold}, therefore the statements presented in the previous section still hold if $t\ge \varepsilon^{2\beta}_N$ in the case of $M^*$ too, albeit with slightly different constants that are still independent of $D$.
+We present these results in Appendix~C.